-The body of disturbed air that trails along behind the lead car is known as its ‘wake’.
+Behind the lead car trails an invisible ribbon of disturbed air—we call this the ‘wake.’
 When a following car enters the wake it will experience a loss in both drag and downforce.

 This occurs because the air in the wake of the car is already moving forward, reducing the speed differential between the air and the car.
 As a result, the car will transmit less momentum to the air.
 Resulting in less push back (drag) and less push down (downforce).